QBFreak/RefinedStorageCRT/README.md

 ## License and Permission

-This Resource Pack is licensced MIT, same as Refined Storage Recolor, and Refined Storage.
+This Resource Pack is licensed MIT, same as Refined Storage Recolor, and Refined Storage.

 In keeping with the license, you have permission to use this Resource Pack in any modpack.